Po-Hsuan-Huang/Chatroom/README.md

 ## Exploring Social Dynamics

 - The project allows users to explore how different settings affect social interactions.
 Adjust the agents' emotional and cognitive intelligence to see how they cooperate and interact in various scenarios.

+## Models

+The models used in this project are sourced from [Meta Llama](https://github.com/meta-llama/llama-models/tree/main/models/llama3_1).

 ## Contributing